-New Kia Soul EV 2019: details and pictures
+New Kia Soul EV 2019: UK price announced

-A 64kWh version promises up to 280 miles range (according to WLTP testing) and will combine with a 201bhp electric motor for a 0-62mph time of 7.6 seconds.
+The 64kWh Soul EV promises up to 280 miles' range (according to WLTP testing) and will feature a 201bhp electric motor capable of 0-62mph in 7.6 seconds.

-A smaller, 39.2kWh battery will also be offered, delivering 172 miles of range via a less powerful, 134bhp electric motor.
+A smaller, 39.2kWh battery is also expected further down the line, delivering 172 miles of range via a less powerful, 134bhp electric motor.

 Its cells hold 25% more energy per unit of volume than those of the outgoing model, meaning Kia has been able to deliver a big range boost while keeping the battery as light and compact as possible.